slewiskelly/cuek8s/docs/pkg/delivery/kubectl/kubectl.md

 ## #Apply

-Apply is task which executes `kubectl apply`.
+Apply is a task which executes `kubectl apply`.

 **Type**: `struct`